This article applies to:

 Flipping is required to maintain accurate display timing under Windows 8 and beyond

-E-Prime 2.0 introduced the option of using display flipping (also referred to as 'page flipping' or 'back buffering'), which is another tool which helps to ensure that displays are synchronized to the vertical refresh rate of the monitor in order to help avoid screen tearing (INFO: DisplayDevice.FlippingEnabled ).
+E-Prime 2.0 introduced the option of using display flipping (also referred to as 'page flipping' or 'back buffering'), which is another tool which helps to ensure that displays are synchronized to the vertical refresh rate of the monitor in order to help avoid screen tearing (AV: DisplayDevice.FlippingEnabled ).
 For E-Prime 2.0, display flipping was encouraged but not required.

 However, since Microsoft made changes in their support of DirectX 7 under Windows 8 and beyond, E-Prime 3.0 uses DirectX 11 hardware acceleration for proper compatibility and timing accuracy.
 The use of DirectX 11 requires that display flipping must be enabled when running E-Prime 3.0 in a Windows 8, 8.1, or 10 OS environment to maintain timing accuracy.
 As shown in the image below, runtime error 11111 occurs if you are not running with Flipping enabled: